danieleades/requiem/docs/src/integration/sphinx.md

 # Using with Sphinx

 [Sphinx](https://www.sphinx-doc.org/) is a powerful documentation generator widely used in Python projects.
-Requiem requirements can be integrated with Sphinx documentation.
+Requiem requirements integrate seamlessly with Sphinx using the MyST Parser extension.

 ## Overview

 Sphinx traditionally uses reStructuredText (RST), but with the [MyST Parser](https://myst-parser.readthedocs.io/) extension, Sphinx can process Markdown files including Requiem requirements.

+**Key compatibility features**:
+- MyST Parser treats YAML frontmatter as page metadata (doesn't render it)
+- HRIDs in headings (e.g., `# USR-001 Title`) work naturally as page titles
+- Requirements can be included in toctrees or embedded in documentation

 ## Setup